Woodbridge, Tasmania

 Woodbridge is a semi-rural locality in the local government area (LGA) of Kingborough in the Hobart LGA region of Tasmania.
 The locality is about 26 km south of the town of Kingston.
-The 2016 census has a population of 503 for the state suburb of Woodbridge.
+The 2021 Census recorded a population of 547 for the state suburb of Woodbridge, with the median age being 54.
+There are 180 families living in Woodbridge, with a mean of 1.8 children per household.
 It is located 38 km south of the state capital, Hobart.

 History

 Aboriginal Tasmanians have held a strong significance for and connection to the area for as many as 40,000 years.

 Woodbridge was gazetted as a locality in 1967.